 Women in Central Asia face many challenges.
 Most of them have never heard about Jesus.
 Through innovative technology and digital media, Global Heart Ministries works to provide them with access to the Gospel in the most unreached regions of the world.
-Together we share the message of Jesus, provide faith-building resources and connect people to the Underground Church where they can develop relationships with other believers.
+Together we share the message of Jesus, provide faith-building resources and connect people to the persecuted church where they can develop relationships with other believers.

 Would you give today to help women in Central Asia hear the Gospel and experience the hope of Jesus that transforms lives?